-We talked to Pook-Ping Yao, CEO of Optigo Networks about highly resilient building network solutions, and this is what he said:
+Pook-Ping Yao, CEO of Optigo Networks tells us about highly resilient building network solutions and staying agile throughout the pandemic times.

 First of all, how are you and your family doing in these COVID-19 times?

 Pook-Ping Yao: We’ve been very fortunate in Vancouver, Canada, compared to a lot of other places.
 Of course, we miss seeing family and friends, but my wife, kids, and I are making the most of our time at home.
 We’ve gotten into playing board games, and when the kids were learning remotely we’d have lunch together every day.
 Working from home was an adjustment, but I actually spent last summer building my own outdoor office/shed in my backyard.
 That way I can work uninterrupted and have a short “commute” into the office.

 Tell us about you, your career, how you founded Optigo Networks.

 Pook-Ping Yao: I’ve always been interested in technology, and after studying mathematics and engineering at Queen’s University, I ended up going down a path of semiconductor design.
 I spent 12 years at a company called PMC Sierra, working with networking chips.
 I got to learn the bits and bytes of networking, and I was fascinated with the idea that the whole world was connected in this digital fabric.

 In around 2010, there was a big growth in machine-to-machine technology, which readers might be familiar with as the Internet of Things (IoT).
 The more I thought about the power of this technology, the more I knew I had to pursue something in this exciting new field.
 Particularly in the area of smart buildings, there was clear and growing potential.
 It was incredible to realize that every light, every door, every wall could one day be connected to make the spaces where we spend 80–90% of our time smarter, better, and more comfortable.